MicrosoftDocs/Devices-docs/surface/use-system-center-configuration-manager-to-manage-devices-with-semm.md

 ### Download Microsoft Surface UEFI Manager

 Management of SEMM with Configuration Manager requires the installation of Microsoft Surface UEFI Manager on each client Surface device.
-You can download Microsoft Surface UEFI Manager (SurfaceUEFIManager.msi) from the [Surface Tools for IT](https://www.microsoft.com/download/details.aspx?id=46703) page on the Microsoft Download Center.
+You can download Microsoft Surface UEFI Manager  from the [Surface IT Toolkit Tool Library](surface-it-toolkit-library.md)page on the Microsoft Download Center.

 #### Download SEMM scripts for Configuration Manager

-After Microsoft Surface UEFI Manager is installed on the client Surface device, SEMM can be deployed and managed with PowerShell scripts.
-Get  samples of [SEMM management scripts](https://www.microsoft.com/download/details.aspx?id=46703) by downloading SEMM_PowerShell.zip from Surface Tools for IT.
+After UEFI Manager is installed on the client Surface device, SEMM can be deployed and managed with PowerShell scripts.
+Get samples of from the [Surface IT Toolkit](surface-it-toolkit-powershell-surface.md).

 ## Deploy Microsoft Surface UEFI Manager